godotengine/godot-docs/index.rst

 documentation for your topic of interest.
 You can also use the search function in the top left corner.

-.. note:: Godot Engine is an open source project developed by a community of
+.. note:: The Godot Engine is an open source project developed by a community of
           volunteers.
 The documentation team can always use your feedback and help to improve the tutorials and class reference.
 If you don't understand something, or cannot find what you